Video game preservation: Print media preservation

 Box art and game manuals accompanied most games published before 2000, and there had been an extensive number of magazines published on video games which have since declined.
 There is a strong interest in the digital preservation of these materials alongside software and hardware as reference material to help document the early history of video games, which did not receive the type of detailed coverage that the field sees as of the 2010s.
 In most cases, these works are preserved through digital scanning and storage from libraries and user collections.
-The Video Game History Foundation maintains a physical and digital collection of these magazines in their collection, while RetroMags has similarly worked to provide digital archives of retro gaming magazines under a fair use approach given that most of these magazines and their publishers are now defunct.
+The Video Game History Foundation maintains a physical and digital collection of these magazines in their collection which they opened to public access to its digital collection in January 2025, while RetroMags has similarly worked to provide digital archives of retro gaming magazines under a fair use approach given that most of these magazines and their publishers are now defunct.

 Preservation efforts

 Library of Congress

 The United States Library of Congress (LoC) launched the National Digital Information Infrastructure and Preservation Program (NDIIPP) in 2000 to preserve non-traditional media.
 Around 2007, the LoC started reaching out to partners in various industries to help explore how they archive such content.
 The LoC had funded the University of Illinois at Urbana–Champaign (UIUC) from 2004 to 2010 to develop the ECHO DEPository ("Exploring Collaborations to Harvest Objects in a Digital Environment for Preservation") program.